nus-cs2103-AY2122S2/tp/docs/team/dionegoh.md

     * What it does: Allows users to add a friend into address book by typing in the relevant command into the GUI.
     * Highlights:
       * Added a new `Description` field for a `Friend`
-      * Made other fields in optional and only `FriendName` compulsory, so that users who do not know full details of a friend can still add the friend into `Amigos`.
+      * Made other fields in `Friend` optional and only `FriendName` compulsory, so that users who do not know full details of a friend can still add the friend into `Amigos`.

 4. **Enhancement to existing feature `deletefriend`**: